 Characteristics of Semiarundinaria fastuosa

 With a little practice, you can have a good time just letting the name roll off your tongue: Semiarundinaria fastuosa.
-But luckily, you can also call it Temple Bamboo or Narihira Bamboo.
-If you’re shopping for this bamboo, you’ll want to have all three names on hand, because it’s not the most common of species, and not every nursery will be familiar with all of its monikers.
+But luckily, you can also call it Temple Bamboo, Japanese Palm Bamboo, or Narihira.
+If you’re shopping for this bamboo, you’ll want to have all these names on hand, because it’s not the most common of species, and not every nursery will be familiar with all of its monikers.

 The species name, fastuosa, actually means “proud”.
 Indeed, this a very regal species of bamboo, with tall, elegant canes.
 Depending on the climate and growing conditions, the mature culms can grow 20 to 30 feet tall, or more.
 Individual poles typically get an inch or an inch and a half thick and are exceedingly straight.
 Fresh shoots come up deep green in color, but often turn a deep maroon or burgundy with time.
-This coloration is more pronounced in cooler climates and in the shade, and gives the plant a distinctly attractive appearance.
-In the full sun, the color can fade from green to yellow.
+This coloration is more pronounced in cooler climates and in with increased sun exposure, giving the plant a distinctly attractive appearance.

 But as far as running bamboos go, this species is actually pretty tame.
 In many ways, it closely resembles a Phyllostachys in appearance.
 But Temple Bamboo isn’t nearly as aggressive or invasive as those vigorous cousins.
 Even so, it’s always a good idea to plant a rhizome barrier around a running bamboo to keep the roots from getting into flower beds or the neighbor’s yard, where they don’t belong.
 (Check out our page of recommended bamboo garden supplies.)